QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 # Non-Conjugate Priors

-This lecture is a sequel to the QuantEcon lecture: https://python.quantecon.org/prob_meaning.html
+This lecture is a sequel to the QuantEcon lecture <https://python.quantecon.org/prob_meaning.html>

 That lecture offers a Bayesian interpretation of probability in a setting in which the likelihood function and the prior distribution over parameters just happened to form a **conjugate** pair in which